stackhpc/stackhpc-kayobe-config/doc/source/operations/rabbitmq.rst

 Instructions
 ------------
+If you are planning to perform an upgrade, it is recommended to first roll out these changes.

-If you are upgrading from Wallaby to Xena, or if you're on Wallaby and want RabbitMQ to be more stable, you will need to enable the HA config option in ``etc/kayobe/kolla/globals.yml``.
+If you are currently running Wallaby, you will need to enable the HA config option in ``etc/kayobe/kolla/globals.yml``.

 .. code-block:: console

   om_enable_rabbitmq_high_availability: true

-Synchronise the Pulp containers.
+If you are running Wallaby or Xena, synchronise the Pulp containers.

 .. code-block:: console